AlexanderEllis/blog/content/posts/cnames.md

 <br>

 The next question was to ask the root servers about this domain.
-We can see it asked the server with IP `202.12.27.33`, which corresponds to `m.root-servers.net` above.
-We asked it how to find `a.alexanderell.is`, and it pointed us to the `.is` TLD name servers (and a Swedish name server, see the `.se`).
+We can see it asked the server with the IP `202.12.27.33`, which corresponds to `m.root-servers.net` above.
+We asked it how to find `a.alexanderell.is`, and it pointed us towards the `.is` TLD name servers (and a Swedish name server, see the `.se`).
 Again we can see that there was no error, which makes sense.

 ```none
 ;; Got answer: